 3. baz

-If you implement your filesystem, you just need to provide a root object and implement the method above for this object.
 The first path component, foo, is what your root object needs to lookup.
 Its result is another object (or nil if the lookup produced no result) which gets the request for the next path component, bar and so on.
-The last resulting object in this lookup chain is then asked for its fileContents or finderAttributes, depending on the underlying request.
-However, that's all there is to implement a filesystem in a highly object oriented way!
+The last resulting object in this lookup chain is then asked for its fileContents, finderAttributes or whatever depending on the underlying request.
+And that's all there is to implement a filesystem in a truly object oriented way!

 It goes without saying that this way it's almost trivial to implement filesystem semantics to any existing backend, i.e. IMAP or LDAP servers.